 A financial mission statement (FMS) outlines your household’s mission, purpose, and reason for pursuing financial security.
 A household may be just you as an individual, you and a partner, or you and your family.

-A good FMS will accurately explain what your household wants to achieve financially in the future and how you are going to get there.
+A good financial mission statement will accurately explain what your household wants to achieve financially in the future and how you are going to get there.

 It also incorporates your values.
 In other words, if you want to thrive financially without sacrificing things that matter to you, such as charitable donations or travel, you should include those in your mission statement.

-There is no exact way to write a financial mission statement but the shorter, denser, and more meaningful it is, the better.
+There is no exact way to write an FMS but the shorter, denser, and more meaningful it is, the better.

 Your FMS should be easy to read, memorable, and motivating.
 You want it to inspire you to take action or remind you of why you’re making the sacrifices you are to achieve your financial goals.